-The Network and Security Services office serves as the University’s resource for guidance on information security compliance.
+The Information Security Office serves as the University’s resource for guidance on information security compliance.
 The office oversees information security policies, procedures and standards that ensure the confidentiality, integrity, and availability of University data and information.

 In addition to coordinating University response to security incidents and security policy violations, they take a proactive stance by promoting a safe computing environment through security awareness events and training, such as the annual SANS security awareness program, Data Privacy Day and National Cyber Security Awareness Month.

 In addition to providing technology solutions to protect the University’s information assets, they also offer security services such as consulting, auditing, contract review and policy interpretation to the campus community.